 Create a firewall rule to be able to access your instance when it is launched:

-When you launch your instance, you will have to apply that tag to it.
+When you launch your instance, you have to apply that tag to it.

-You launch the instance by using the following
+You create and launch an instance by using the following

 By default, Google blocks all external access to the network services unless you open them.